-Pump whenever you would be feeding your baby, or whenever your baby gets fed from a bottle
+- Pump whenever you would be feeding your baby, or whenever your baby gets fed from a bottle in your absence.

-Baby is going to breast but is not gaining well and you need milk for supplementation:
+If baby is going to breast, but is not gaining well, and you need milk for supplementation:

-If you think that your supply is low, pump about 30 minutes after your baby nurses.
+- If you think that your supply is low, pump about 30 minutes after your baby nurses.
 This break before additional removal may stimulate more milk production.
-If you think that your supply is good, but your baby is not gaining weight, pump after your baby feeds at the breast and schedule an appointment with a lactation consultant.
+If you think that your supply is good, but your baby may not be removing milk well and is not gaining weight, pump after your baby feeds at the breast and schedule an appointment with a lactation consultant.

 How long should you pump?

 - We recommend that you pump for ~10-15 minutes.
 Pumping for more than 15 minutes may result in nipple pain.
 Pumping more frequently, rather than for a longer time period, may help to build your milk supply.